Skip to main content

 Imagine you wake up, go to work, and have the best day ever.
 This does not mean that everything went perfectly that day, but that you left feeling hopeful and with energy.
 What happened that day to make you feel good mentally, emotionally, physically, socially, spiritually, and professionally?
 In Lesson Three, you learned that the work environment has a strong impact on personal wellness, especially in child care centers, preschools, and primary schools.
 When working with children and youth who experience trauma, the risk of secondary traumatic stress is high.
 Awareness of our own behavior and its impact on children and youth and creating a self-care plan that prioritizes wellness helps decrease the impact of secondary traumatic stress and creates a positive working environment for you, your coworkers, and the children and adolescents you serve.

-Awareness of our Behavior and its Impact
+Awareness of Our Behavior and its Impact

 Children and adults that have been exposed to trauma often experience “trauma reminders” or “triggers” during their interactions with people and the environment.
 A trigger can be defined as a stimulus that sets off a memory of a traumatic experience.
 Potential triggers can include noises, smells, temperature, visual scenes, physical sensations, locations, seasons, or certain times of day.
 These trauma reminders may lead to intense emotions and behaviors in children and youth.
 Program staff should understand children’s individual trauma triggers including how their behavior can trigger trauma responses in children and youth.
 In Lesson One, the CAPPD (calm, attuned, present, predictable, and don't) model was explored regarding ways to manage our own stress and reactions.
 For example, think about how children and youth who have experienced trauma may react to raised voices and harsh words from a stressed adult.
 Using wellness strategies throughout the day can help program staff to be more mindful of how their behavior influences the children and students in their rooms.